mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 %}

-## Torah in the Kingdom
+## Torah in the Kingdom and Beyond

 We've read that until heaven and earth pass away, not one stroke from Torah is done away with.
-We can see Torah being kept in the Kingdom, after Yeshua's death and return:
+We can see Torah being kept after Yeshua's death and return:

 <div class="columns">
 {% include verse.html